 - There is a problem with your visa or employment (e.g. your visa has expired)

-We’ve also received reports in the wake of natural disasters, where scammers have called the affected region claiming to be from insurance companies.
+We’ve also received reports in the wake of natural disasters or tragedy, where scammers have called the affected region claiming to be from insurance companies.

 Key points about cold call scams

 A scam is any scheme designed to trick people out of money or steal their personal information.
 There are a few tell-tale signs you might be being scammed in a cold call:

 - The caller may be friendly and try to make you think they’re local by commenting on local events and weather